toycor/cosanta-core/doc/gitian-building.md

 **Note**: When sudo asks for a password, enter the password for the user *debian* not for *root*.

-Clone the git repositories for Dash Core and Gitian.
+Clone the git repositories for Cosanta Core and Gitian.

 ```bash
 git clone https://github.com/devrandom/gitian-builder.git